GNovakGit/Election_Analysis/README.md

 - A total of three candidates recieved votes in this election: 85,213 votes for Charles Casper Stockham (23% of total votes), 272,892 votes for Diana DeGette (73.8% of total votes), 11,606 votes for Raymon Anthony Doane (3.1% of total votes).
 - Clearly the winner of the election is Diana DeGette wit the most total votes and highest percentage of votes.

-### Challenges and Difficulties Encountered
+## Challenges and Difficulties Encountered
 -

-## Results

 ## What are two conclusions you can draw about the election?
 - Raymon Anthony Doane recieved the least amount of votes
 - Diana DeGette is the winner of the congessional election.

-- What can you conclude about each county
+## What can you conclude about each county
 - Arapaho, Denver, Jefferson

-- What are some limitations of this dataset?
+## What are some limitations of this dataset?

-- What are some other possible tables and/or graphs that we could create?
+## What are some other possible tables and/or graphs that we could create?

 ### Resources: Data Source used (election_results.csv) Software (Python3 and Visual Studio Code)